telemetryjet/telemetryjet-docs/content/cli/guides/usage.md

 **Note: Data sources defined in separate JSON files don't communicate with each other.**

-Some data sources only transmit data, others only receive data, and many do both.
-For more details about which data sources transmit and receive data, see the [Data Source Types.](/cli/guides/data_sources/)
+Some data sources only produce data, others only consume data, and many do both.
+For more details about which data sources produce and consume data, see the [Data Source Types.](/cli/guides/data_sources/)

 A configuration file contains an array of data source definitions: